Standard Poker Chip Values and Colors

 Poker chip sizes

-The size of poker chips is relatively consistent across cardrooms, with only a small deviation between different casinos.
-Most poker chips are around 40mm in diameter, and the standard thickness is around 3.5mm.
-Some larger denomination chips will be larger, but only by a few millimeters.
-The weight of a poker chip will vary depending on the material it’s made out of, with the lightest chips weighing around 7g and the heaviest chips weighing around 20g.
+The size of poker chips is relatively consistent across cardrooms, with only small variations between different casinos.
+Most poker chips are around 40mm in diameter with a standard thickness of around 3.5mm.
+Larger denomination chips may be slightly bigger, but only by a few millimeters.
+The weight of a poker chip varies depending on its material, ranging from 7g for lightweight chips to 20g for heavier chips.

 Conclusion

-Poker chips are a vital tool of the game, so it’s important to know the value of them before you use them.
-The last thing you want to do is bet with the wrong chips and end up costing yourself hundreds or possibly thousands of dollars!
-After reading this article, you should have a good understanding of the common chip values and colors you’ll see in play, making it easier to identify which chips you’re using.
+Poker chips are a vital tool of the game, so it’s important to know their values before playing.
+The last thing you want to do is bet with the wrong chips and end up costing yourself hundreds—or possibly thousands—of dollars!
+After reading this article, you should have a clear understanding of the common chip values and colors, making it easier to identify the chips in play.

 Did this article deal you a winning hand?